Updated October 26, 2023

 While active investors aim for alpha or the best in the market, passive investors level arbitrage to achieve beta or moderate market returns.
 There are only two possibilities for passive investors namely Exchange Traded Funds and mutual funds.
-Both track underlying index.
+Both track the underlying index.
 Tracking error is the degree to which funds fall short of replicating the index.

 Two Degrees of Passive Investment: Angles on ETF Versus Index Funds

-These type of investors aim to achieve asset allocation best suited to objectives at low cost with little activity.
+These types of investors aim to achieve asset allocation best suited to objectives at low cost with little activity.
 Index mutual fund is the best option for such investors.
-Rebalancing will maintain consistency and ensure adjustment in exposure..
+Rebalancing will maintain consistency and ensure adjustment in exposure…

 Not so Passive investors:

 Investors may also short sell the ETF if they are passive yet inclined opportunistically.
 Using Exchange Traded Funds is an active method of a passive investment strategy.
 Investors should comprehend market dynamics to make a successful investment, whether they chose ETFs vs index funds.

 Mutual Fund or Index ETF?
 Many Differences

-Mutual funds have different share classes, holding period requirements and arrangements for sales charge.
+Mutual funds have different share classes, holding period requirements and arrangements for sales charges.
 The aim of the game is to discourage rapid trading.
-Exchange Traded Funds are build for speed.
-This is the prime difference between etfs vs index funds.
+Exchange-Traded Funds are built for speed.
+This is the prime difference between ETFs vs index funds.
 Individual investors need to do their homework to get good grades in the financial market and choose the right index product to make their mark.